Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 Where Should You Eat in the Black Hills?

-We ate breakfast at the most delicious little hidden gem in Custer, Skogen Kitchen.
+Custer: We ate breakfast at the most delicious little hidden gem in Custer, Skogen Kitchen.
 Jess had the eggs benedict, which he is a connoisseur of, and he said it was fantastic.
 I honestly don’t remember what I had but I do remember it was delicious.
-It’s a small place and it was packed, so go early or you may have a wait, but it’s worth the wait!
-We will definitely be back!

-The Alpine Inn in Hill City has great food and a charming atmosphere.
+Hill City: The Alpine Inn has great food and a charming atmosphere.
 It’s a local institution and it gets packed so get there early.
-Miner Brewing Co. in Hill City also has good food and is a fun atmosphere, more on this place in bit.
-And the restaurant at the Spearfish Canyon Lodge is great too!

 How Many Days Do You Need in the Black Hills?